dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 int get checkedCount => ...
 {% endprettify %}

-When you have a corresponding getter and setter with the same name, document only one of them.
-Dartdoc will merge them together and document them as if they are a single field.
-When it does that, if both the getter and setter have doc comments, it discards the setter's.
+If a property has both a getter and a setter, then create a doc comment for only one of them.
+Dartdoc treats the getter and setter like a single field, and if both the getter and the setter have doc comments, then dartdoc discards the setter's doc comments.

 ### PREFER starting library or type comments with noun phrases.